 - Hardcover ISBN:

-Director and Associate Professor, School of Physical Therapy, College of Health Professions, Pacific University, Hillsboro, Oregon
+Director and Professor, School of Physical Therapy and Athletic Training, College of Health Professions, Pacific University, Hillsboro, Oregon